DAWN-FM: Data-Aware and Noise-Informed Flow Matching for Solving Inverse Problems: Introduction

-\textbf{Main contribution:} The core contributions of this paper lie in the design and application of the \sitdn~framework, specifically crafted for solving highly ill-posed inverse problems like image deblurring and tomography. (i) Our method is designed to be problem-specific, which adjusts itself to the unique structure of the inverse problem it is tasked with, learning the posterior distribution directly, ensuring that the learned velocity fields and mappings are directly applicable to the target task. (ii) We train an interpolant by embedding measured data and noise information directly into the interpolation process.
-This incorporation allows our model to adapt to a wide range of noise conditions, something that pre-trained models struggle with.
+\textbf{Main contribution:} The core contributions of this paper lie in the design and application of the \textbf{D}ata-\textbf{AW}are and \textbf{N}oise-\textbf{I}nformed \textbf{F}low \textbf{M}atching (\sitdn) framework, specifically crafted for solving highly ill-posed inverse problems like image deblurring and tomography. (i) Our method is designed to be problem-specific, which adjusts itself to the unique structure of the inverse problem it is tasked with, learning the posterior distribution directly, ensuring that the learned velocity fields and mappings are directly applicable to the target task. (ii) We train an interpolant by embedding measured data and noise information directly into the interpolation process.
+This incorporation allows our model to adapt to a wide range of noise conditions, something that pretrained models struggle with.
 By making the training explicitly aware of the noise level and data characteristics, our model can better navigate noisy or incomplete measured data, producing superior reconstructions. (iii) By learning the posterior distribution directly and leveraging the stochastic nature of the interpolation process, \sitdn~generates multiple plausible solutions for a given inverse problem, allowing us to explore the solution space more thoroughly and in particular, to estimate the posterior mean and its standard deviation, estimating the uncertainty in the recovered solution.

+\textbf{Organization of the paper:} The remainder of this paper is organized as follows.
+In \Cref{sec:fm_inv_problems}, we review the fundamentals of Flow Matching and describe how it can be adapted to solve inverse problems, including the design of our proposed data-aware and noise-informed velocity estimator. \Cref{sec:inverse_problems_details} provides mathematical details for the two inverse problems we solve in this work -- image deblurring and tomography. \Cref{sec:numerical_experiments} presents numerical experiments on image deblurring and tomography, evaluating the performance of the proposed methods against existing approaches. \Cref{sec:conclusion} concludes the paper with a summary of findings and a discussion on future research directions.
+Additional technical details, including evaluation metrics, experimental settings and additional visualizations are provided in the Supplementary Material (\Cref{app:evaluation_metrics,app:inverse_crime,app:experiment_setting,app:additional_examples}).